 Online Poker Sites and Casinos

 Online poker and casino gambling are also legal as long as all betting is done at an Italian betting site operating on a .it domain.
-Italy is home to many poker players, but the full potential of the industry is hampered due to ring-fencing laws that force operators to keep Italians separate from the rest of the world.
+Italy is home to many poker players, but the full potential of the industry was hampered due to early ring-fencing laws that forced operators to keep Italians separate from the rest of the world.